CONTEMPT OF COURT

 Contempt of court or otherwise referred to as “contempt,” is the intentional disregard of a specified court order.
 In other words, an individual deliberately neglects the court’s ordered rules.

 Types of Contempt

 There are two main types of contempt of court, criminal contempt of court and civil contempt of court.
 Punishment for contempt varies on the extremity of the actions performed when charged with contempt.

 Civil Contempt of Court

 Civil contempt most often occurs when someone who has been issued a court order knowingly fails to appear or violates the court order.
-Failure to comply with a court order results in injury to the private party’s rights.
+Failure to comply with a court order may result in injury to the private party’s rights.
 An example of this is when an individual refuses to pay child support.

 Punishments for Civil Contempt

 If charged with civil contempt, courts will either restore the rights of the party who was wronged or proceed with the underlying issue.
 In most cases, civil contempt sanctions end with the party complying with the court order.